midas-research/audino/docs/getting-started.md

 *Environment Variables:*

 1. `MYSQL_DATABASE`: MySQL Database name.
 Defaults to `audino`.
-If changed, you need to change databasename in `../mysql/create_database.sql`.
+If changed, you need to change database name in `../mysql/create_database.sql`.
 2. `MYSQL_ROOT_PASSWORD`: Password for `root` user.
 Defaults to `root`.
 3. `MYSQL_USER`: Application user to be created for `MYSQL_DATABASE`. *Note: `DATABASE_URL` in `backend` service should reflect this change*
 4. `MYSQL_PASSWORD`: Application user's password. *Note: `DATABASE_URL` in `backend` service should reflect this change*